Symeong

 Homeworld: Unknowm

-Biology: The Symeong are bipedal, monkey-like beings with two arms and two legs.
-They are almost completely identical to real-life chimpanzees, aside from height, pointed ears, and complete sentience/sapience.
-Their skin is generally pale, being tan or pink, although most of it (aside from their faces, feet, and five-fingered hands), was obscured by a thin layer of darker fur.
-(Some Symeong have been observed as almost completely hairless, aside from a mohawk-like growth of hair on their head, although it is unclear whether this was a shaven style or natural variation.)
-The species stands approximately the same height as the average Human, if not slightly shorter, and appear to have the capacity to pronounce Galactic Basic Standard, as well as their currently unidentified native tongue.
+Biology: The Symeongs are humanoid, bipedal, ape-like beings with two arms, two legs, and one head.
+In fact, they are nearly completely identical to real-life chimpanzees, aside from their height (standing somewhere between 1.5 and 1.8 meters on average), pointed ears, and full sentience/sapience.
+They are generally pale tan or pink in coloration, although most of their skin (aside from their faces, feet, and five-fingered hands), was obscured by a thin layer of darker fur, usually brown.
+(Some Symeongs have been observed as almost completely hairless, aside from a mohawk-like growth of hair on their head, although it is unclear whether this was a shaven style or natural variation.)
+Though we’ve never seen their eyes, we know they had pinkish lips, wide noses, and the aforementioned pointed ears, which extended straight out from the sides of their heads.
+The Symeongs spoke an ape-like language, though they could also pronounce Galactic Basic Standard.

-Additional Notes: Personally, I think this species is pretty boring and uninspired visually, and the lack of lore does not help.
-If you really want a simian sentient in your story, there are so many other, greater monkey-like aliens you could add (try the Iakaru or the Lurmen or heck, even the Ongidae).
-Despite that, this species does have a lot potential to be explored, and if you craft it properly, it might just turn out to be both unique and memorable.
-It’s just going to take a little extra work (and possibly a slight artistic enhancement, like Calum Alexander Watt’s production illustration below!).
+Additional Notes: I’ve been on record as saying I think this species is pretty boring and visually uninspired, and their current lack of lore does not help.
+If you really want a simian sentient in your story, there are so many other, more interesting (in my opinion) monkey-like aliens you could add (try the Iakaru or the Lurmen or heck, even the Ongidae).
+That said, this species does have potential to be explored, and I suppose that’s the only way they’ll actually get something that would make them interesting.
+A bit of a paradox I suppose, but if you, whether a fan or official creator, can craft one properly, they might just turn out to be both a bit more unique and memorable than what we’ve got to work with right now.
+It’s just going to take a little extra elbow grease (and possibly a slight artistic enhancement, like Calum Alexander Watt’s production illustration featured below!).

 2 thoughts on “Symeong